 In 2025, OAuth 2.1 becomes mandatory for MCP servers.
+OAuth 2.1 builds on the widely adopted oauth 2.0 framework, and understanding the oauth flow is essential for implementing secure and scalable mcp authentication within MCP environments.
 If you’ve built your current auth system around API keys, this guide will help you migrate with minimal friction.
-We’ll walk through the key differences, explain how OAuth 2.1 improves security and traceability, and give you practical examples using Scalekit to streamline the process.
+We’ll walk through the key differences, explain how OAuth 2.1 improves security and traceability, and give you practical examples using Scalekit to streamline the process

-By the end of this guide, your APIs will be secured with short-lived, scoped tokens issued through a standards-compliant authorization server, without needing to build everything from scratch.
+By the end of this guide, your APIs will be secured with short-lived, scoped tokens issued through a standards-compliant authorization server, where the OAuth client uses authorization server discovery to locate endpoints and initiate the oauth flow, without needing to build everything from scratch.

 API keys are static tokens passed in headers.
 That’s their strength and their biggest weakness.
 Once issued, they stay valid forever, unless someone revokes or rotates them manually.